-- dd) The site in question is a central location that contributes significantly towards the unique landscape character of Kersewell.
-Response: The proposal represents an appropriate rounding off/infilling of development opportunities at Kersewell, on a site which has been considered suitable for housing through the Local Plan process. - ee) It has become clear that once permission has been granted, there are no repercussions for when conditions are breached.
-Response: If a breach of condition is brought to the attention of Planning then enforcement action procedures will be initiated. - ff) Now that the restrictions of COVID 19 are being gradually removed it is requested that any planning meeting to consider this issue is delayed until the public can attend to express their concern.
-Response: Members of the public are only able to address the Committee if attending as representatives at a hearing, however, as stated at paragraph 2.1 on the front page of this report, a request for a pre-determination hearing has been received in relation to this application which has been declined as it does not accord with the Council's guidance on hearings.
-Meetings of the Committee are livestreamed and the proceedings can be viewed on-line via the Council website. - gg) Given the location and the road that serves it a line has to be drawn on future development without the most careful consideration.
-Response: Unless the full length of Kersewell Avenue is upgraded to an adoptable standard road it is likely that capacity for additional housing development, beyond consented sites and those identified as housing sites on the Local Plan proposal map, will have been reached. - hh) Building works can be expected to go on for many years and South Lanarkshire Council Planning permission only requires the developer to repair the damage they caused once they finish building.
+ff) Now that the restrictions of COVID 19 are being gradually removed it is requested that any planning meeting to consider this issue is delayed until the public can attend to express their concern.
+Response: Members of the public are only able to address the Committee if attending as representatives at a hearing, however, as stated at paragraph 2.2 on the front page of this report, a request for a pre-determination hearing has been received in relation to this application which has been declined as it does not accord with the Council's guidance on hearings.
+Meetings of the Committee are livestreamed and the proceedings can be viewed on-line via the Council website.

+- gg) Given the location and the road that serves it a line has to be drawn on future development without the most careful consideration.
+Response: Unless the full length of Kersewell Avenue is upgraded to an adoptable standard road I would agree that capacity for additional housing development, beyond consented sites and those identified as housing sites on the Local Plan proposal map, has now been reached. - hh) Building works can be expected to go on for many years and South Lanarkshire Council Planning permission only requires the developer to repair the damage they caused once they finish building.
 Response: The condition has been revised so that repair work will be required every year if construction work exceeds 1 year. - ii) South Lanarkshire Council need to reconsider their planning permission conditions.

-Response: Conditions attached to the previous Planning Permission CL/13/0488 have been revised and updated where appropriate whilst - CL/13/0488 have been revised and updated where appropriate whilst conditions have been added to take account of current Local Plan policy/guidance and environmental considerations. - jj) South Lanarkshire Council needs to work along with residents to carry out a full risk assessment on the safety of this road and a traffic management scheme is put in place which will restrict access to 1 HGV on this farm track at a time.
+Response: Conditions attached to the previous Planning Permission CL/13/0488 have been revised and updated where appropriate whilst conditions have been added to take account of current Local Plan policy/guidance and environmental considerations.

+jj) South Lanarkshire Council need to work along with residents to carry out a full risk assessment on the safety of this road and a traffic management scheme is put in place which will restrict access to 1 HGV on this farm track at a time.

-Response: The Council is fully aware of the issues relating to traffic movement along Kersewell Avenue through numerous representations received from local residents.
+Response: The Council are fully aware of the issues relating to traffic movement along Kersewell Avenue through numerous representations received from local residents.
 Proposed conditions to be attached to a decision if consent is granted have been carefully worded to ensure that safety concerns are satisfactorily addressed.
 The traffic management condition requires a programme indicating the phasing of construction of development, together with a Traffic Management Plan indicating the circulation of vehicles and pedestrians and how the road and services will be managed and delivered for the development.

 - kk) The majority of residents have purchased their homes for the views and now these views are going to built over.
-Response: The rights to a view are not a relevant planning matter. - II) Each plot would have to accommodate and manage parking for the builders and delivery of building supplies.
+Response: The rights to a view are not a relevant planning matter. - Each plot would have to accommodate and manage parking for the builders and delivery of building supplies.
 Response: If consent is granted a condition will be attached requiring the creation of a parking area for construction traffic within the application site boundary. - mm) Residents moved here because they wanted to live in a hamlet, not a town.
 It does not feel right that residents are sold properties and then have that taken away.

-Response: Even with the development of the application site, which is identified as being suitable for housing through the local plan process, Kersewell will still retain the characteristics of a small rural settlement.

-nn) There are a number of mature trees in the area which would require felling to accommodate development.
-Many of these are a significant age, dead or dying - these trees provide an important habitat for invertebrates, birds and possibly bats.
+Response: Even with the development of the application site, which is identified as being suitable for housing through the local plan process, Kersewell will still retain the characteristics of a small rural settlement. - nn) There are a number of mature trees in the area which would require felling to accommodate development.
+Many of these are a significant age, dead or dying these trees provide an important habitat for invertebrates, birds and possibly bats.